-Metadata is data about the record itself such as title, author, date of creation, and when access has occurred.
+Metadata\ is data about the record itself such as author or date of creation.

 Disposal

 Disposal has a specific definition under the Act and includes destroying, damaging, abandoning, transferring, donating, giving away or selling a record in whole or in part.